ecumike/alexandria/README.md

 ### Pro tip
 Create a script alias to do all this for you.
 Add this line in your `.bash_profile` file:

-`alias startomnia'source /path/to/this-app-env/bin/activate && cd /some/path/to/repo/ && ./manage.py runserver'`
+`alias startalexandria'source /path/to/this-app-env/bin/activate && cd /some/path/to/repo/ && ./manage.py runserver'`

 ## Documentation